Arlanuy/gdal_raster/README.md

 The metadata includes array_rows, array_cols, bands, driver, projection, geotransform, pixelwidth/height, nodatavalue, scalefactor.
 The database is just a blob of the 3 different input tiff files and we connect this dataset to gdal in order to form an array of rasters.

+Raster polygonization methods and functions were also added along with their corresponding input and output files in the $directory_files directory